Project Management Certificate

 As budgets get smaller, deadlines get tighter, and projects get more complex, organizations that employ formally trained project managers are rewarded with immediate savings in time and money.
 Without formal training, individuals must develop their own processes for managing projects through trial and error, leading to inefficient outcomes and use of resources.
 Effective project management involves building and managing teams, controlling costs, developing timelines, managing risk, meeting deadlines, and solving problems to bring projects in on time and on budget.

-Completion of Loyola's Project Management Certificate program fulfills the 35 hours of project management education required for PMP® certification through the Project Management Institute.
+Completion of Loyola's Project Management Certificate program fulfills the 35 hours of project management education required for PMP® and CAPM® certification through the Project Management Institute.

 During this program, participants will: